 - people who are unable to remove their own masks

 A coronavirus gets its name from the way it looks under a microscope.

 When examined closely, the round virus has a “crown” of proteins called peplomers jutting out from its center in every direction.
 These proteins help the virus identify whether it can infect its host.

-The condition known as severe acute respiratory syndrome (SARS) was also linked to a highly infectious coronavirus back in the early 2000s.
-The SARS virus has since been contained.
+The condition known as SARS was also linked to a highly infectious coronavirus back in the early 2000s.

 COVID-19 vs. SARS

 This isn’t the first time a coronavirus has made news.
 The 2003 SARS outbreak was also caused by a coronavirus.

 As with the 2019 virus, the SARS virus was first found in animals before it was transmitted to humans.

 The SARS virus is thought to have come from bats and was transferred to another animal and then to humans.
 Once transmitted to humans, the SARS virus began spreading quickly among people.